-Magnetic Particle Imaging (MPI) is a new imaging modality that directly detects iron oxide nanoparticle tracers using time-varying magnetic fields.
+Magnetic Particle Imaging (MPI) is a new imaging modality that directly detects iron oxide nanoparticle tracers at any point, space and time within the body.
 Because the tracer is not normally found in the body, MPI images have exceptional contrast and high sensitivity.
 This allows us to see tracers in cells (cell tracking), blood (perfusion) and other functional systems (targeting, drug delivery systems..) within a living organism.

 Rapidly Moving the FFR causes a “flip” in the magnetic direction of an SPIO nanoparticle which induces a signal in a receive coil.
 Since we know where the sensitive point is at all times, we can assign the signal to the known position to produce a quantitative MPI image.

 The performance, resolution and sensitivity of magnetic particle imaging with the MOMENTUM system is primarily impacted by the nanoparticle.
 Using a better or specific SPIO can increase the resolution and/or the sensitivity.

 MRI creates a uniform field to produce an image using weak gradients (mT) and strong field strengths (T).

 With the MOMENTUM imaging system, a sensitive field free line (FFL) is rastered across the sample to map the distribution of nanoparticles.

 Following scanning, a 3D tomographic image is produced.
 MPI signal (hot iron color) is detectable in the liver and spleen.
 The MPI has been co-registered with a CT image for anatomical context.